Loading

 6. Moong Dal Halwa

-Moong dal halwa is splendid, sweet, and full of flavor.
+Moong dal halwa is surprising, sweet, and full of flavor.
 It is come full circle for winter festivals.

 Ingredients:

-- 1 glass moong dal (allocate yellow lentils)
+• 1 glass moong dal (designate yellow lentils)

 Instructions:

-- Heat ghee in a pan and roast moong dal paste on low heat.
+• Heat ghee in a holder and cook moong dal adhere on moo heat.

-- Add milk or water slowly and cook until dal thickens.
+• Add drain or water consistently and cook until dal thickens.

-- Add cardamom powder and garnish with nuts.
+• Add cardamom powder and brighten with nuts.

 Tips: